amphp/amphp.github.io/docs/aerys/middlewares/internalrequest.md

 These properties expose the internal request data as well as connection specific data via [`InternalRequest->client`](../classes/client.html) property.

 In particular, note the `InternalRequest->locals` property.
 There are the [`Request::getLocalVar($key)` respectively `Request::setLocalVar($key, $value)`](../classes/request.html) methods which access or mutate that array.
-It is meant to be a general point of data exchange between the Middlewares and the application callables.
+It is meant to be a general point of data exchange between the middlewares and the application callables.